 Your Online Presence of Your Home

 The core of your online presence starts with your local Multiple Listing Service.
 It will include photographs, descriptions, room dimensions and basic facts on your home.
 Lets break it down into three areas.
 We will start with the most important.

 Buying a home is so visual, so it goes with out saying the photographs are the most important element of your online listing.
-It is vital the real state photography represent your home in the best possible light but also creating accurate an sense of the space.
-When hiring a listing agent make sure that the agent takes high quality real estate photos or is hiring a professional real estate photographer.
+It is vital the real state photography represent your home in the best possible light but also creates accurate an sense of the space.
+When hiring a listing agent make sure that the agent takes high-quality real estate photos or is hiring a professional real estate photographer.

 Photos should not be dark, out of focus or crooked…. ever!!
 Each room that is properly prepared should be accurately represented with one or more photographs including representations of the exterior and landscape.
 If a listing agent has a 9 room house and only shows 5 photographs, the home is not be accurately represented.
 Smaller homes should have 10-20 quality photographs and larger homes 15-30.
 Quality is the key not quantity.
 10 very good photographs of a small home is better than 30 poor photographs.
 The photographs are a teaser that draws the home buyer in on the internet.